lancedb/lancedb/docs/src/guides/storage.md

 This can also be done with the ``AWS_ENDPOINT`` and ``AWS_DEFAULT_REGION`` environment variables.

+!!! tip "Local servers"

+    For local development, the server often has a `http` endpoint rather than a secure `https` endpoint.
+In this case, you must also set the `ALLOW_HTTP` environment variable to `true` to allow non-TLS connections, or pass the storage option `allow_http` as `true`.

 #### S3 Express

 LanceDB supports [S3 Express One Zone](https://aws.amazon.com/s3/storage-classes/express-one-zone/) endpoints, but requires additional configuration.
 Also, S3 Express endpoints only support connecting from an EC2 instance within the same region.